 IVSEO’s Privacy Compliance Audits can help you determine to what extent the regulations apply to your company and establish effective measures to place – and keep – your business in compliance.
 Our audits consist of 3 phases:

-Phase One: We perform an initial assessment audit to determine the extent to which we believe your company is required to comply with the regulations, focusing especially on the GDPR, noting differences to compliance requirements of the other acts, as applicable.
+Phase One: We perform an initial assessment audit to determine the extent to which we believe your company is required to comply with the regulations, focusing especially on the GDPR (again, as it is currently the most stringent), noting differences to compliance requirements of the other acts, as applicable.
 At the completion of Phase One, we will provide a written report citing the areas in which a business in your position must implement compliant processes.
 We will then discuss in a call any questions you may have in order to clarify our findings.

 Phase Two: We will provide your designated representative a roadmap to guide them in structuring your compliance program and implementing the appropriate documentation of processes and actions, to include collaborating with them on the formulation of both public-facing and internal policies and procedures.